Alex-Costea/Wiles/README.md

 method main()
 begin
-    for i from 1 to 10 do
+    for i in 1 to 10 do
         writeline(factorial(i))
 end